What is IPL photorejuvenation?

 - Do not use fake tan 2 weeks prior to IPL.

-- The skin is cleansed to remove sunscreen or make up.
+The skin is cleansed to remove make up and sunscreen.

 - A grid pattern is drawn onto the skin with a yellow highlighter.

-- The IPL handpiece then moves over the skin, pulsing as it goes, and a flashing light with a mild flicking sensation is felt on the skin.
+- The IPL handpiece then moves over the skin, pulsing a flashing light.
+A mild flicking sensation is felt on the skin.

 - The grid is removed with a cool damp cloth.